31 Best Gluten-Free Restaurants in San Francisco in 2026

 The Vibe

-Bright, playful and family-friendly, this gluten-free restaurant in San Francisco has a casual feel perfect for a chill evening playing board games with friends or a quirky date night.
+Bright, playful and family-friendly, this gluten-free restaurant in San Francisco has a casual feel that's perfect for a chill evening playing board games with friends or a quirky date night.

 What to Order